-It’s a Very Specific Personality that Love Pranks
+Very Specific Personalities Love Pranks

 So, if you’re here to tell us that pranking is mean, we hear you, but respectfully disagree.
 It all comes down to the relationship with your students.
 And none of our pranks are done to embarrass, demean or hurt anyone.
 We only prank the classes that we have a strong enough relationship with that they will not be hurt.

 Here are our pranking rules:

 - Nobody gets physically hurt.
 If someone gets injured, then it’s not a prank, it’s an assault.
 We’re very clear that any prank cannot hurt someone.